-If you’re looking for tasty and affordable Chinese food, HeHe is one of your best bets in Budapest.
-The restaurant serves authentic Chinese dishes from a relatively modest, undecorated space in Monori Center in Budapest's Chinatown, which is a 25 minute tram ride from the city center.
+If you’re looking for tasty and affordable Chinese food in Budapest, HeHe is one of your best bets.
+The restaurant serves an array of excellent Chinese dishes from a modest, undecorated space in Budapest's Chinatown (Monori Center), reachable in 25 minutes from the city center by public transport.

-HeHe is one of the few Chinese restaurants that serves breakfast too.
-Chinese employees from Monori Center flock to here early in the mornings for affordable deep-fried dough sticks (youtiao), steamed buns, hard-boiled duck eggs, and warm soybean milk.
+HeHe is one of the few Chinese restaurants in Budapest that serves breakfast, too.
+Chinese employees from Monori Center flock here early in the mornings for affordable deep-fried dough sticks (youtiao), steamed buns, pickled vegetables, hard-boiled duck eggs, and warm soy milk.